Tuberculosis in People With HIV

 Both active and latent TB are sometimes difficult to diagnose in people who also are infected with HIV or who have AIDS.

-- TB skin tests sometimes do not detect an infection in people who have AIDS or HIV infection even when they have a TB infection.
+- TB skin tests sometimes do not detect an infection in people who have AIDS or HIV infection even when they have TB.
 This is because their immune systems often do not work well enough to respond to a skin test.

 - Active TB symptoms may be similar to common AIDS symptoms (weight loss, night sweats, fever, and fatigue).

-- When people are diagnosed with active TB and have risk factors for HIV infection, they should have a test for HIV.
+- When people are diagnosed with active or latent TB, they should have a test for HIV.

 - When people are diagnosed with HIV, they also should have a test for TB.